-Our Citizen Science project ‘HogWatch Scotland’ is funded by The British Hedgehog Preservation Society until 2021 to monitor hedgehog populations and create habitat.
+Our Citizen Science project ‘HogWatch Scotland’ is funded by The British Hedgehog Preservation Society until April 2023 to monitor hedgehog populations and create habitat.
 It aims to understand more about the declining species in Scotland by conducting torchlight surveys, a variety of events and training courses, working with schools and implementing hedgehog friendly changes in the landscape.
+Our Hedges for Hogs campaign to plant and connect habitat has, to date, planted over 1,500 native hedge plants.
 This extended project through the whole country follows the success of the ‘Glasgow HogWatch’ project across Glasgow and the West of Scotland.

 - Volunteer on our Hedgehog Safari

 - HogWatch at Home – Monitor in your own garden

 - Book your place on a hedgehog webinar

 We are running hedgehog torchlight surveys in key locations in Central Scotland to map and monitor hedgehogs.
 This follows 4 successful surveys in Glasgow in 2019.
 Training is essential for those wishing to volunteer.
 Please note: our surveys were delayed due to the ongoing COVID-19 pandemic.
 Please check back for details on September 2021 surveys.
 In the meantime please do take part in the Garden Survey (details further down) or submit a hedgehog sighting.